-In Ukraine, employee shareholders perform much worse than other groups of shareholders, say, foreign institutional shareholders and Ukrainian financial-industrial groups.
+Therefore, it is reasonable to conclude that in Ukraine employee shareholders perform much worse than other groups of shareholders, say, foreign institutional shareholders and Ukrainian financial-industrial groups.
 This is because of very low degree of knowledge of shareholders how to govern companies, their low welfare and weak legal protection of employee shareholders rights.

-Low welfare makes employee shareholders make "anti-investment' decisions when distributing net income gained by the companies they own.
+Low welfare makes employee shareholders make "anti-investment" decisions when distributing net income gained by the companies they own.
 As a rule, employee shareholders prefer to use net income gained to pay dividends in cash, in contrast to foreign institutional shareholders who use net income to invest in perspective projects.